chaoticgd/wrench/README.md

 2. Open a Visual Studio developer command prompt.

-3.	cd into the directory above where you want Wrench to live e.g. `cd c:\code`.
+3.	cd into the directory above where you want Wrench to live e.g. `cd c:\programs`.

 4. Download the source code and dependencies using Git:
 	> git clone --recursive https://github.com/chaoticgd/wrench